gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 crooked gray streams between the canyon walls of the houses.
 Chickens squawked and clucked in rooftop coops; smoke rose from a double hundred chimneys, and kites fluttered in the wind.
-It was different than looking down on the world from Avaunt---closer, faster, and a thousand times more exciting.
+It was different than looking down on the world from Avaunt—closer, faster, and a thousand times more exciting.

-And there---a large square of colored cobblestones, carefully tended, showed the outline of Cherne and the mountain's path across it.
+And there—a large square of colored cobblestones, carefully tended, showed the outline of Cherne and the mountain's path across it.
 White stones set among the gray showed the continent's coastline; red ones showed the mountain's path from Mau Ngapcha to Gandan Berth.
 Every